-Recent decades have turned out to be a booming era especially for rock and metal genre.
-Many eminent names have emerged and the influx of improvisations in playing techniques has expanded the scope of genre by a huge margin.
+Recent decades have turned out to be a booming era, especially for rock and metal genre.
+Many eminent names have emerged and the influx of improvisations in playing techniques has expanded the scope of the genre by a huge margin.
 They’re many talented metal guitarists.
-Aside the usual big names we hear about, here are some of the most eminent metal guitarists who have been setting a milestone for their descendents in their individual capacities.
+Aside from the usual big names we hear about, here are some of the most eminent metal guitarists who have been setting a milestone for their descendants in their individual capacities.

 Acclaimed for his harmonized and melodic style, Vinnie Moore is considered as one of the most virtuosic guitarists of the 1980s.
 Also known for his association with the UFO, Vinnie holds a unique identity when it comes to improvised shredding and licking.
 He establishes his tones on multiple parameters in octave and the resultant effect itself speaks for the mastery of his technique.

 A relatively new name on the heavy metal genre, Rusty Cooley has managed to outclass his contemporaries through his highly refined, self-improvised and incredible shredding technique.
 Rusty is characterized as the fastest guitarist of the world, for his exceptionally fast 17 NPS alternate picks.
 His playing speed is the prime identity of his technique and over time, he has infused some considerable variation in his tones.